sg-s/kontroller2/README.md

 [![GPL License](http://img.shields.io/badge/license-GPL-blue.svg?style=flat)](http://opensource.org/licenses/GPL-2.0)

 # kontroller2
 A event-driven hardware I/O controller written around MATLAB's DAQ toolbox.
-Better than [kontroller](https://github.com/sg-s/kontroller). kontroller2 is currently under active development.
+Better than [kontroller](https://github.com/sg-s/kontroller). kontroller2 is currently under active development, and does not work at all.
+Look at the [issues](https://github.com/sg-s/kontroller2/issues) for an idea of where this project is.

 ## Features

-### Real-time control of analogue digital outputs
+### ~100ms manual control of analogue and digital outputs

+### Plugin architecture

 ### Unlimited data streaming to disk